 These fluffy pancakes are also a great vessel for a variety of fun toppings.
 Here are some of my favorite topping ideas:

-- A pat of butter (dairy or plant-based, preferably unsalted).
+- A pat of butter.

 - Blueberries, strawberries, or blackberries